Skip to content

 🐸 Free Cooling (FROG)

 Buildings often apply their cooling systems during the day to maintain a comfortable temperature, while the cool air at night can be used to lower the buildings' temperature.
-The FROG application implements a free cooling while ensuring that users are not greeted in the morning by uncomfortably cold offices.
-Furthermore, the free-cooling is only activated when it is significantly cheaper to run the fans for free-cooling at night, than what it is to run compression chillers to achieve the same cooling effect during the day.
+The FROG application implements free cooling while ensuring that users are not greeted in the morning by uncomfortably cold offices.
+Furthermore, free cooling is only activated when it is significantly cheaper to run the fans for free cooling at night than to run compression chillers to achieve the same cooling effect during the day.
+The frog is allowed to activate the AHU for free cooling between 02:00 and 06:00 and only once per night.

 Best Practices

-The FROG is particularly well-suited to buildings which are too warm in summer.
-Ensure that the AHU can be activated by the cloud-plattform and that the supply air temperature setpoint can be written before implementing the FROG.
+The FROG is particularly well-suited to buildings, which are too warm in summer.
+Ensure that the AHU can be activated by the cloud platform and that the supply air temperature setpoint can be written before implementing the FROG.

 Components